 Feeding the Homeless

 With the completion of our commercial kitchen in 2019, YEP launched a Culinary Arts social enterprise.
-Young adults learn the basics of commercial food production and receive industry-recognized certification while preparing daily breakfast and dinner for the City of Oakland’s transitional community cabins.
+Young adults learn the basics of commercial food production and receive industry-recognized certification while preparing daily breakfast and dinner for the City of Oakland’s transitional community cabins and nearby alternative education high schools.
 YEP is in the process of ramping up production to extend to new markets and new training opportunities in the coming years.